Jonathan2251/lbd/source/backendstructure.rst

 Please take a look for Chapter3_1 code.
-After that, building Chapter3_1 by **"#define CH  CH3_1"** in Cpu0Config.h as follows, and do building with Xcode on iMac or make on linux again.
+After that, building Chapter3_1 by **"#define CH  CH3_1"** in Cpu0Config.h as follows, and do building with cmake and make again.

 .. rubric:: ~/llvm/test/llvm/lib/Target/Cpu0SetChapter.h
 .. code-block:: c++